Responsible bar asssociation and professional title:

 We enable you to contact us, for example by telephone using the telephone number provided or by sending an e-mail.
 Information, e.g. name, address, e-mail address, telephone number, provided when contacting us will be stored in order to process the request.

 The legal basis for the processing of data transmitted in the course of sending an e-mail is Art.
 6 (1) lit. f GDPR.
+When contacting us via the contact form, Art.
+6 (1) lit. a) applies.
 The processing of your personal data serves us solely our legitimate interest in processing your contact.
 If the e-mail contact aims at the conclusion of a contract, the additional legal basis for the processing is Art.
 6 (1) lit. b GDPR.
 In the case of an application, the processing is based on Art.
 26 (1) BDSG.

 The data will be deleted as soon as they are no longer required to achieve the purpose for which they were collected.
-For personal data sent by e-mail, this is generally the case when the respective conversation with you has ended.
+For personal data sent by e-mail or via the contact form, this is generally the case when the respective conversation with you has ended.
 The conversation is terminated when it can be inferred from the circumstances that the matter in question has been conclusively clarified.
 All personal data stored in the course of contacting you will be deleted in this case.
 In the case of an application, we store your messages and documents for 6 months after your application has been rejected.

 Continued storage is only conceivable if this is still necessary for other purposes, in particular for the assertion, exercise or defense of legal claims or for statutory retention obligations under § 147 AO and § 257 HGB.